Transact-Labs/commerce-components/README.md

 ## Installing package

-You can use either `yarn` or `npm` to install the `commerce-components` package and it's dependencies from this Github repo.
+You can use either `yarn` or `npm` to install the `commerce-components` package and it's dependencies from npm.

-Clone this repo then ...

 ### with yarn
 ```sh